 - Videos on the genocide in Srebrenica: These videos cover what happened during the genocide and consequences today.
 They include images and clips that could reinforce trauma for some viewers.
 In an educational setting, it can be helpful to prepare participants for such content and to validate their reactions by acknowledging that it is okay to find it difficult.

-6. Encourage students to engage in active listening and observation while watching the video:
+6. Encourage active listening and observation while watching the video:

-This can be achieved by encouraging participants to for example take notes, write down any questions they have during the video, or by providing them with questions to consider while watching.
+This can be done by encouraging participants to take notes, write down questions during the video, or providing them with prompts to consider while watching.

-Processing impressions from a video can be as important as the viewing itself.
-It gives participants the opportunity to reflect, discuss, and internalize what they have seen.
-Here are some tips for how you, as a teacher, can facilitate meaningful follow-up work after showing a video:
+Processing impressions from a video can be just as important as the viewing itself.
+It gives participants the opportunity to reflect, discuss, and internalize what they’ve seen.
+Here are some tips on how you, as a teacher, can facilitate meaningful follow-up activities after showing a video.

 1. Facilitate reflection: